saresend/bardamu/src/cs_theo/matroids.md

 For certain types of matroids

 ## Ideas (maybe) worth exploring

 - Memory Augmentation: Does relaxing the problem so that we can choose either the current or previous element improve our ability to do well w.r.t to some matroid?
+- Structure Randomizing: Maybe there is interesting theory if we assume a randomized structure for matroids?